Jashanpreettttkaur/SCMfinal/README.md

 # SCMfinal
 PERFECT BITE

-Your go-to platform for seamless, secure, and intelligent food ordering.
-PERFECT BITE is designed with user experience and scalability in mind, powered by the latest technologies and best practices in software development.

 About the Project

 PERFECT BITE is a modern web-based food ordering platform that combines intuitive design, real-time capabilities, and AI-driven personalization to deliver a smooth and enjoyable ordering experience.
+Built with a robust software architecture and efficient source code management, our platform evolves rapidly to meet user needs.PERFECT BITE is a modern web-based food ordering platform that combines intuitive design, real-time capabilities, and AI-driven personalization to deliver a smooth and enjoyable ordering experience.
 Built with a robust software architecture and efficient source code management, our platform evolves rapidly to meet user needs.

 Technologies Used

 Frontend: HTML5, CSS3, JavaScript, React.js
-Backend: Node.js, Express.js
-Database: MongoDB or PostgreSQL
-Version Control: Git and GitHub
+Version Control: Gitbash and GitHub
 Deployment: Docker, AWS, Heroku, or Vercel
 Security: HTTPS, JWT Authentication, OAuth2.0
-AI & Analytics: Python, TensorFlow or Scikit-learn

 Key Features